emilio-devesa/opng/README.md

 Open Pastebin NG is an easy-to-use utility for sharing text and code through the web.
 It can handle normal plain text (text without format), Java/C/C++ and Pascal source code syntax highlight at this moment.
 See a feature list below for more details.
-It’s based on the Open Pastebin project (http://sourceforge.net/projects/openpastebin/).
+It’s based on the Open Pastebin project (<http://sourceforge.net/projects/openpastebin/>).
 All you need is a web hosting with PHP and MySQL.
-Open Pastebin NG is free software released under the GNU GPL license (see details here).
+Open Pastebin NG is free software released under the GNU GPL license (see details [here]<LICENSE>).
 This software is a BETA release, wich means it’s still on development.
 Use it at your own risk.